mayel/docs.coopcloud.tech/docs/faq.md

 #### 👎

 - 👎 Moving away from open source.
 The core is now proprietary software.
-- 👎 Free tier has a single application limit.
+- 👎 libre tier has a single application limit.
 - 👎 Based on Docker images, not stacks, so multi-process applications (e.g. parsoid visual editor for Mediawiki) are a non-starter.
 - 👎 Difficult to extend applications.
 - 👎 Only supported on Ubuntu LTS.
-- 👎 Upstreams free software communities aren't involved in packaging.
+- 👎 Upstreams libre software communities aren't involved in packaging.
 - 👎 Limited to vertical scaling.
 - 👎 Tension between needs of hosting provider and non-technical user.
 - 👎 Bit of a [black box](https://en.wikipedia.org/wiki/Black_box).